temporalio/temporal/common/archiver/s3store/README.md

 ```

 ## Visibility query syntax
-You can query the visibility store by using the `cadence workflow listarchived` command
+You can query the visibility store by using the `tctl workflow listarchived` command

 The syntax for the query is based on SQL